 Comparison of the within to between Procrustes distances of the digitization replicates gives an approximate estimate of the error between distinct groupings (Table [tab:rep_res]).
 The ratio of the average within-individual distance to the average distance between individuals for the replicated datasets is 1.11; this indicates that the grouping is slightly counter-intuitive to the data and is consistent with all shapes being very similar regardless of individual identity.
 This value also provides a baseline by which to understand how distinct the groupings are, where other ratios are compared to the correction ratio 1.111.

 The results from the eight species and Trachemys datasets indicate that both of these classification schemes are more recognizable than not given our estimate of digitization error (Table [tab:rep_res]).
-In contrast, the different E. marmorata classification schemes appear to barely be distinct, with their within:between ratios approximating 1.
+In contrast, the different E. marmorata classification schemes appear to be barely distinct, with their within:between ratios approximating 1.
 This indicates that the magnitude of the differences between groupings is approximately the same as the difference between any two random individuals (Table [tab:rep_res]).

 Supervised learning

 Analysis of the eight morphologically- and genetically-distinct species and the T. scripta scripta–T. scripta elegans datasets indicate that these taxa are sufficiently morphologically distinct to be differentiated on the basis of plastron shape.
-Both in-sample and out-of-sample classification have AUC values of approximately 1 for all methods, implying near-perfect classification rates (Fig. [fig:other_sel], [fig:other_oos]).
+Both in-sample and out-of-sample classifications have AUC values of approximately 1 for all methods, implying near-perfect classification rates (Fig. [fig:other_sel], [fig:other_oos]).
 For both datasets, the ROC scores from testing datasets are tightly clustered near AUC = 1 (Fig. [fig:other_oos]).
 These results demonstrate that when there are distinctions between the states of the classification schemes (i.e., differences in plastron shape that correlate with the different taxonomic groups), the methods used here can recover them.

 AUC–based model selection revealed some important patterns of variation and congruence between the classification schemes and the actual data.
 Generally, the best performing models tended to include about half the total number of possible PCs (Fig. [fig:emys_sel]).